-The primary source of legal risk affecting the value of real property are documents found in the public record and listed as exceptions documents in a preliminary title report, as well as other private equitable servitudes, conditions, restrictions, or rules and regulations governing the parcel’s use affecting the enjoyment and value of the land.
+The primary source of legal risk affecting the value of real property are documents found in the public record, primarily those listed as exceptions documents in a preliminary title report.
+In addition, private equitable servitudes, conditions, restrictions, or rules and regulations may govern the parcel’s use affecting the enjoyment and value of the land.

 - Deeds.
 Conveyances of real property in Washington have to be by deed.
 The only exception is for certain transfers of real property by trust.
 RCW § 64.04.01.

 - Marketable title.
 Paragraph (d) of The Northwest Multiple Listing Service Form 21 “Residential Real Estate Purchase and Sale Agreement” provides that, unless the agreement otherwise specifies, title to the property must be marketable at closing.